hmans/Godot-RigidBody-Auto-Scaler/README.md

 ### Installing

-- Download it via the Godot Asset Library (coming soon)
+- Download it via the Godot Asset Library
 - Download [this repository's ZIP archive](https://github.com/hmans/Godot-RigidBody-Auto-Scaler/archive/refs/heads/main.zip), unpack it into your Godot project, and enable the plugin in your Project Settings

 ### How does it work?